The "New" Texas Tech University Core Curriculum Project

-Because of the magnitude of the changes required to comply with the new rules, and in view of the deficiencies apparent in the existing core curriculum, the Core Curriculum Steering Committee has decided to require a new core curriculum course proposal for ALL courses that will be included in the new core curriculum, regardless of their current core curriculum status.
-Preliminary requests for core curriculum status for courses will be accepted between February 15, 2012, and May 4, 2012, with final proposals due no later than September 7, 2012.
+Because of the magnitude of the changes required to comply with the new rules, and in view of the deficiencies apparent in the existing core curriculum, the Core Curriculum Steering Committee decided to require a new core curriculum course proposal for ALL courses that will be included in the new core curriculum, regardless of their current core curriculum status.
+Preliminary requests for core curriculum status for courses were accepted between February 15, 2012, and May 4, 2012, with final proposals due no later than September 7, 2012.

 An Opportunity to Improve the Texas Tech University Core Curriculum

 The Core Curriculum Committee sees creation of a new core curriculum as an opportunity to make the Texas Tech University core curriculum a more effective tool for preparing students to enter the job market, participate thoughtfully in public discourse, engage with a diverse and global society, and meet the personal and social challenges of the future.
 The new Coordinating Board Component Area (core curriculum) Outcomes are based on the Liberal Education and America's Promise (LEAP) initiative of the Association of American Colleges and Universities (AAC&U).
 Specifically, the new core objectives aim to provide students with the following: